The crypto exchange of the future is coming at us fast. But what will it look like?

 -There could be customers accounts that handle both crypto and traditional assets.

-As quantum computers get better, they could the security systems we use now to keep crypto safe.
+As quantum computers get better, they could break the security systems we use now to keep crypto safe.

 To fix this, the average cryptocurrency exchange or other crypto platforms will probably start using new, tougher security methods that quantum computers can’t crack.